UMT 12x20 red / N38 - board holder

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical equipment and very advanced devices.
+- Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: